krai7921/OPTUM-SOC-DMS-Test/docs/index.md

 :columns: 8
 :class: sd-fs-3

 Welcome to Optum SOC Document Management System.
-Your on-stop shop for everything you need-to-know under the sun, with regards to Optum SOC.
+Your one-stop shop for everything you need-to-know under the sun, with regards to Optum SOC.
 :::

 # Topic areas

-The following topic areas will help you understand and use the theme.
+The following topic areas will help you find and explore the Optum SOC documents.

 ```{toctree}
 :maxdepth: 1